MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ### Conventions

-Conventions used in this topic:
+Conventions used in this article:

 * To the left of `:` are literal keywords used in pipeline definitions.
 * To the right of `:` are data types.
-These can be primitives like **string** or references to rich structures defined elsewhere in this topic.
+These can be primitive types like **string** or references to rich structures defined elsewhere in this article.
 * `[` *datatype* `]` indicates an array of the mentioned data type.
 For instance, `[ string ]` is an array of strings.
 * `{` *datatype* `:` *datatype* `}` indicates a mapping of one data type to another.
 For instance, `{ string: string }` is a mapping of strings to strings.
 * `|` indicates there are multiple data types available for the keyword.
-For instance, `job | templateReference` means either a job definition or a template reference are allowed.
+For instance, `job | templateReference` means either a job definition or a template reference is allowed.

 ### YAML basics

 This document covers the schema of an Azure Pipelines YAML file.
 To learn the basics of YAML, see [Learn YAML in Y Minutes](https://learnxinyminutes.com/docs/yaml/).
-Note: Azure Pipelines doesn't support all features of YAML, such as anchors, complex keys, and sets.
+Note that Azure Pipelines doesn't support all YAML features.
+Unsupported features include anchors, complex keys, and sets.

 ## Pipeline